EyalSi/rpos/README.md

 - General
 Using Raspbeery Pi 4 with Pi OS (64-bit) Realesed 2024-07-04.
 Cam v2.
 Use node 12 as written below.
-The Python version that came with Pi OS didn't work, so you need to set to version 3.10.4.
+The Python version that came with Pi OS didn't work, so you need to switch to version 3.10.4 (described below).

 - Install packages
 ```